Yihe-Harry/DSA3101-Group-Project/A1 API/README.md

 }
 ```
 2. #### update_customer_details_to_database
-Updates customer details of **existing** customers in database whenever the field (e.g. monthly_income) is provided.
+Updates customer details of **existing** customers in the database whenever the field (e.g. monthly_income) is provided.
 If a particular field is not provided in the request body,
 no change is made to that attribute.
 This function also automatically re-segments customers after each update.